Guide to Bad Basement Smells

-Generally, if we are talking about a smell in your basement, it usually isn’t a pretty one.
+Generally, if we are talking about a smell in your basement, it isn’t a pretty one.
 What you smell may be mold, mildew, cat urine (or feces), dead mice, or sewer gas.
 If you have an older home, there is a good chance you battle with water in your basement, which leads to some of these problem smells.
-Even if you have a sump pump installed in your basement, it may not be enough to combat mold and mildew.
+Even if you have a sump pump installed, it may not be enough to combat mold and mildew.
 You may also have blockages in plumbing, drains, venting, or heating systems.
-Here, I will go over some of the major culprits of basement smells and offer suggestions on how to fix or lessen the problem.
+Find out the major causes of basement smells and suggestions on how to get rid of them.

 Mold and Mildew

-Mold and mildew are caused by the growth of bacteria that arises with unchecked and stagnant moisture.
-Mold and mildew can grow slowly over time, or rapidly if you have a major leak.
-Mold has an unforgettable tangy, earthy, smell of decomposition.
-Mold is always in the air unless you live in an extremely arid region.
+Mold and mildew are caused by the growth of bacteria arising from unchecked, stagnant moisture.
+They can grow slowly over time, or rapidly if you have a major leak.
+Mold has an unforgettable musty smell of decomposition.
+A certain amount of mold is always in the air unless you live in an extremely arid region.
 The more moisture, the more mold.
-Basements, being underground, can become moist though cracks in walls, windows, plumbing, condensation, etc.
+Basements, being underground, can easily become moist though cracks in walls, windows, plumbing, condensation, etc.

-Many people are allergic to mold and may notice an increase in symptoms after a rain.
-The best way to deal with mold and mildew is to have your basement as dry as possible.
-Invest in a dehumidifier, seal any leaks or cracks the walls or floors, or invest in gutters so that rain drains away from your house.
+The best way to deal with mold and mildew is to keep your basement as dry as possible.
+Invest in a dehumidifier, seal any leaks or cracks in the walls or floors, and invest in gutters so that rainfall drains away from your house.

-Depending on the age of your home and how well you and previous owners have kept up maintenance, you may always have a slightly musty smell to contend with.
+Depending on the age of your home and how well you and previous owners have maintained it, you may always have a slightly musty smell to contend with.

-Getting rid of mold and mildew usually entails throwing out carpeting, furniture, or any absorbent materials such as fabrics and cardboard.
-Then you will need to clean thoroughly with a diluted bleach solution (10 to 1 mix).
+Getting rid of mold and mildew usually entails throwing out carpeting, furniture, and any absorbent materials such as fabrics and cardboard.
+Then clean thoroughly with a diluted bleach solution (10 parts water to 1 part bleach).

 Sometimes, if the problem is severe enough, you may need to look into professional remediation.

-If your furnace and vents haven’t been cleaned in awhile, you may have a build-up of dust, debris, dead bugs and mice, and of course, mold.
-You should have your vents cleaned every one to two years.
+If your furnace and ducts haven’t been cleaned in a while, you may have a build-up of dust, debris, dead bugs and mice, and of course, mold, which can give your basement an unpleasant odor.
+Have your ductwork cleaned every one to two years.

-If it smells like poop, rotten eggs, or garbage in your basement, you have a big problem.
-Sewer gas is an overpowering smell that is also toxic and in the right amounts – explosive.
-Sometimes the odor may only be present when the house is closed up and the heat or air conditioning is on.
+If your basement smells like poop, rotten eggs, or garbage, you have a big problem.
+Sewer gas is an overpowering smell that is also toxic and even explosive in large enough quantities.
+Sometimes the odor may be present only when the house is closed up and the heat or air conditioning is on.

-The smell is created by a build-up of waste materials found in either a public sewer system or in a septic system.
-Plumbing is meant to keep the gases inside the pipes, so if you are smelling sewer gas, you may have a clog or a crack in the plumbing system.
+This smell is created by a build-up of waste materials found in either a public sewer system or a septic system.
+Plumbing is meant to keep the gases inside the pipes, so if you are smelling sewer gas, you may have a clog or a crack in the system.

 You may also have a clog or crack in your venting pipes.
-Most homes usually have venting pipes that are part of your plumbing that poke through your roof.
-Venting pipes are not for exhaust, but for intake of fresh air.
-When a lot of enters a drain pipe it pushes air in front of it towards your sewage or septic system.
-The vents replace the lost air.
+Most homes have venting pipes through the roof as part of the plumbing.
+These pipes are not for exhaust, but for intake of fresh air.

 You may be smelling sewer gas as a result of plumbing fixtures whose traps have gone dry.
-For example, if you are going to be away for awhile, you may want to have someone flush your toilets for you.
-Water evaporates quicker than you may think.
+That is why, if you are going to be away from home for several days or more, you should have someone flush your toilets for you occasionally.
+Water evaporates more quickly than you might think.

-Sewer gas problems can be very serious and will likely require the help of a professional.
-One of the best detection methods professionals’ may use is having smoke forced through your plumbing/septic system.
+Sewer gas problems can be very serious and will likely require you to hire a licensed plumber.
+Professionals are equipped to use a variety of specialized detection methods such as forcing smoke through your plumbing/septic system.

-Pungent and pervasive.
-I doubt there is anyone alive who doesn’t know the smell of cat urine.
-There are plenty of products out there that claim to kill the smell, but you will likely end up going through a similar process as with mold.
+Pungent and pervasive are the best words to describe the smell of cat urine.
+There are plenty of products out there that claim to kill the odor, but you will likely end up going through a similar process as with mold.

 You will often need to tear out any wood or wallboard that has been sprayed.
 Throw out everything that has the smell attached to it.
-Baking soda spread liberally and vacuumed up a few times will also help.
+Liberally spread baking soda in the area and vacuum it up a few times.
 The use of Kilz or stain on well-cleaned walls or wood will also help.

-Lastly, you may smell something with a sickly-sweet smell of decomposition.
+Last, you may detect the sickly-sweet smell of decomposition.
 You may have dead mice or bats in a crevice or wall.
 Unfortunately, unless you are remodeling anyway, time is the only cure.